idealparable/BibleQ/JairusDaughtContra.md

 ## Mark

+Mark 5:

-Mark 5: /21 - And when Jesus had crossed over again in the boat to the other side, a large crowd gathered around Him; and so He [fn]stayed by the seashore.
+<blockquote><span class="bbq">/21 - And when Jesus had crossed over again in the boat to the other side, a large crowd gathered around Him; and so He [fn]stayed by the seashore.

 22 - And one of the synagogue [fn]officials named Jairus *came [[coming]] up, and on seeing Him, *fell [[falling]] at His feet

-23 - and *pleaded [[pleading]] with Him earnestly, saying, “My little daughter is at the point of death; [please] come, that by coming, You may lay Your hands on her, so that she will [fn]be saved and live.”/
+23 - and *pleaded [[pleading]] with Him earnestly, saying, “My little daughter is at the point of death; [please] come, that by coming, You may lay Your hands on her, so that she will [fn]be saved and live.”/</span></blockquote>

 Pause: Note that LSB Preface may suggest the present-tense is used to put the reader in the scene.
 This to me may imply this is literally Jairus in person, literally bowing, etc. Which would make sense of a father of a dear daughter.
 So less likely embedding here, and I note JPH also doesn't go that route.